MicrosoftDocs/azure-ai-docs/articles/machine-learning/interactive-data-wrangling-with-apache-spark-azure-ml.md

 To access data from [Azure Machine Learning Datastore](how-to-datastore.md), define a path to data on the datastore with [URI format](how-to-create-data-assets.md?tabs=cli#create-data-assets) `azureml://datastores/<DATASTORE_NAME>/paths/<PATH_TO_DATA>`.
 To wrangle data from an Azure Machine Learning Datastore in a Notebooks session interactively:

 1. Select **Serverless Spark compute** under **Azure Machine Learning Serverless Spark** from the **Compute** selection menu, or select an attached Synapse Spark pool under **Synapse Spark pools** from the **Compute** selection menu.
-2. This code sample shows how to read and wrangle Titanic data from an Azure Machine Learning Datastore, using `azureml://` datastore URI, `pyspark.pandas` and `pyspark.ml.feature.Imputer`.
+1. This code sample shows how to read and wrangle Titanic data from an Azure Machine Learning Datastore, using `azureml://` datastore URI, `pyspark.pandas`, and `pyspark.ml.feature.Imputer`.

     ```python
     import pyspark.pandas as pd